-The four semester-length units of study increase biblical and theological understanding, knowledge of the ethos and nature of Lutheran schools and capacity to teach Christian Studies.
+The semester-length units of study increase biblical and theological understanding, knowledge of the ethos and nature of Lutheran schools and capacity to teach Christian Studies.
 Lutheran Strand units are fully online although students benefit enormously from attending intensives and most choose to do so.

 Study requirements for undergraduate students